“One must approach music with a serious vigor and, at the same time, with great, affectionate joy.”

 Openers to Avoid:

 - One of the most exciting pianists of his generation . . .
-Jettison the hype; instead, show readers what you do and let them decide whether it’s exciting.
+Jettison the hype.
+Instead, show readers what you do and let them decide whether it’s exciting.
+That said, if a reviewer has used such language to describe you in a publication, you could start with such a quotation, including its attribution.

 - Known for her exquisite tonal beauty and lush interpretations . . .
 Says who?
 Skip unattributed characterizations unless you’re a seasoned pro who’s truly known for something.